Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: B. H2 molecule with FQS(2q, 2p)

-Next, we evaluated the correlation of two parameters $(\psi, \phi)$ in an excitation-conserving gate.
-To this end, we decomposed an excitation-conserving gate into $R_y$ and $R_z$ gates as proposed in literature \cite{gard2020} (Fig.~\ref{fgr:PQC_H2}), and simulated both via sequential and simultaneous parameter update of $\psi$ and $\phi$ with FQS(2q, 1p) and FQS(2q, 2p), respectively.
-Note that the total number of the parameterized gates in FQS(2q, 1p) simulation is twice that in FQS(2q, 2p), which can lead to overestimation of its performance, because the effective time step in the propagator is scaled down according to the total number of the parameterized gates in the present coordinate-wise framework as in Eq.~(\ref{eqn:objective_function}).
-Hence, for fair comparison with the consistent number of optimizations for parameterized gates, we carried out the parameter sweep twice per a propagator in FQS(2q, 2p) (Setting (C) in Table~\ref{tbl:simulation_settings}) while parameters are updated once in FQS(2q, 1p) (Setting (E) in Table~\ref{tbl:simulation_settings}).
-For statistical accuracy, we independently conducted 20 ITE simulations by using randomly-generated common initial states for both FQS(2p, 1p) and FQS(2q, 2p) methods.
-Figure \ref{fgr:H2_energy}(a) showed a boxplot of the energy in course of simulation time, which exhibits distinct difference where FQS(2q, 2p) reached to lower energy states when compared to FQS(2q, 1p).
+For statistical accuracy, we independently conducted 20 ITE simulations by using randomly-generated common initial states for both FQS(2p,~1p) and FQS(2q,~2p) methods.
+Figure~\ref{fgr:H2_energy} showed a boxplot of the energy in course of simulation time, which exhibits distinct difference where FQS(2q,~2p) reached to lower energy states when compared to FQS(2q,~1p).
 This discrepancy implies the importance of taking into account correlation between $\psi$ and $\phi$.

+FQS(2q,~2p) requires eight-type measurements to evaluate Eq.~(\ref{eqn:expectationsfor2qopt}), because $G_{xy}=-G_{yx}$ holds for the excitation-conserving gate.
+On the other hand, four-type measurements are required in FQS(2q,~1p) for the respective gates.
+Therefore, the number of required measurements for a single excitation-conserving gate in Eq.~(\ref{eqn:gate_decomposition}) with FQS(2q,~2p) is equivalent to that in separate optimization with FQS(2q,~1p).

+Considering the twice sweep, FQS(2q,~2p) simulation in Fig.~\ref{fgr:H2_energy}(b) are twice as expensive with respect to the measurement cost.
+To evaluate the simulation accuracy with consistent measurement cost, FQS(2p,~1p) with Setting-F should be compared with FQS(2q,~2p) with Setting-D where all parameters are updated once per a propagator.
+Eight types of measurements are required in both simulations.